GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

 When building a new topology, the Name, Plate Id, and Valid Time displays will be blank (these values will be set when finalizing the new topology).
 When editing an existing topology these will display that the various property values of that topology feature.

-The **Remove All Sections** button will delete all entries in Topology Sections Table, and effectively *clear* the topology.
+The **Clear** button will delete all entries in Topology Sections Table, and effectively *clear* the topology.
 Use with caution this operation has no undo.

-The **Apply/Create…** button is used to apply all edits to the current topology (under the Edit Topology Tool), or to finalise the creation process (under the Build New Topology Tool).
+The **Create…** button is used to apply all edits to the current topology (under the Edit Topology Tool), or to finalise the creation process (under the Build New Topology Tool).

 2.4 Section Tab
 -----------